Capture Flow UI

 }

-The SDK aims to incorporate "smart capture" features to enhance image quality and submission success rates.
-These may include:
+The SDK includes smart capture features to enhance image quality and submission success rates:

 - Real-time image analysis: Checks for focus, lighting, and framing issues.